Skip to main content

 Find out how to apply to the LLM by Research

-Download the Edinburgh Law School Postgraduate Scholarship Application Form
+Download the Edinburgh Legal Education Trust Scholarship Application Form

 The Trustees reserve full discretion to offer, or not to offer, a scholarship.

-This scholarship is available for part time postgraduate research in Scots private law at the University of Edinburgh for a period of two years leading to the degree of LLM by Research (i.e. by a thesis of up to 30,000 words).
-The scholarship is offered by the Edinburgh Legal Education Trust, which was formed in 1996 for the advancement of legal education.
-The Trustees wish to award a scholarship for study beginning in September 2025.
+One or more scholarships are available for postgraduate research in Scots private law at the University of Edinburgh for a period of two years leading to the degree of LLM by Research (i.e. by a thesis of up to 30,000 words).
+The scholarships are offered by the Edinburgh Legal Education Trust, which was formed in 1996 for the advancement of legal education.
+The Trustees wish to award a scholarship for study beginning in September 2026.

 Eligibility

-The scholarships are open to anyone who, by the start of the LLMR programme, holds an honours degree in law, or an ordinary degree in law plus an honours degree in a different discipline, and who is accepted by the University of Edinburgh for the degree of LLM by Research.
+The scholarships are open to anyone who, by the start of the part-time LLMR programme, holds an honours degree in law, or an ordinary degree in law plus an honours degree in a different discipline, and who is accepted by the University of Edinburgh for the degree of LLM by Research.
+Preference may be given to those who intend to progress to the PhD.
+Further details about postgraduate research study at Edinburgh can be found on our website.

 Find out more about postgraduate research study at Edinburgh Law School